jlayog/Notes_Advice/javascript/jsNotes/README.md

-### Notes/documentation I wrote for Javascript, along with exercises and projects.
+### Notes/documentation I wrote for Javascript, along with exercises.